kubernetes101/kubecon2022/README.md

 ✔ all checks passed
 ```

-Although Flux has already been installed in the cluster, we can use `flux bootstrap` to make sure the Flux Installation manifests are committed to our Git Repository, and also configure Flux in the cluster to read from and reconcile against a specific branch and path within the Git Repository.
+Although Flux has already been installed in the cluster, we can use `flux bootstrap git` to make sure the Flux Installation manifests are committed to our Git Repository, and also configure Flux in the cluster to read from and reconcile against a specific branch and path within the Git Repository.

 ```bash
 flux bootstrap git \
   --url "https://github.com/${organization}/${repository}" \
   --branch $BRANCH \